 The amount of people who regularly ride motorcycles as a primary means of transportation in Seattle has significantly increased over the past couple of years.
-As has been the case with the increase in bicycle ridership throughout Washington state, the growth in numbers among the motorcycle community is likely due to a number of factors.
+As has been the case with the increase in bicycle ridership throughout Washington State, the growth in numbers among the motorcycle community is likely due to a number of factors.

 The low cost to purchase a motorcycle, small size and superior fuel efficiency over other types of vehicles are all factors that make riding a motorcycle appealing.
 At the same time, the growth in motorcycle ridership means more vulnerable riders on the roadways, which means the number of motorcycle accidents is likely to increase simultaneously as well.

-- Motorcycle rider deaths are nearly 30 times more common than drivers of other vehicles
+- Motorcycle rider deaths are nearly 30 times more common than drivers of other vehicles.

-- Motorcyclist error is a more common contributing factor to accidents involving a single vehicle
+- Motorcyclist error is a more common contributing factor to accidents involving a single vehicle.

 Seattle Motorcycle Accident Statistics

-- Injury severity increases with motorcycle size, speed, and alcohol involvement
+- Injury severity increases with motorcycle size, speed, and alcohol involvement.

-- The failure of motorists to detect and recognize motorcycles in traffic is one of the most common factors contributing to motorcycle accidents
+- The failure of motorists to detect and recognize motorcycles in traffic is one of the most common factors contributing to motorcycle accidents.

 Distracted driving and drunk driving are also significant contributing factors to motorcycle accidents and are often present in fatal motorcycle collisions.
 If you or a loved one has suffered significant personal injuries because of a motorcycle accident, it may be in your best interests to consult with a personal injury attorney.
-Call the office of Davis Law Group at 206-727-4000 or contact us online to have your case evaluated during a free legal consultation.
+Call the office of Davis Law Group, P.S., at 206-727-4000 or contact us online to have your case evaluated during a free legal consultation.